poiyomi/PoiyomiDocs/docs/shading/ssao.md

 - `Type`: **Color** Texture (`sRGB = On`)

-Color Map allows the user to determine a Texture that will define how the SSAO colors will be rendered on the Material.
+Color Map allows the user to map SSAO shadow color using a texture.

 ### Use Color Mask?